Phrancko/sudoku-math/README.md

 - sums.py - the module that contains the work horses for both create_sums.py and get_sums.py

 ## Who did this?
-This module was created and is maintained by Frank H. Jernigan.
+This module was created and is maintained by Frank H. Jernigan aka Phrancko.